ksu-hmi/SeniorSignal-Health-App/projectroadmap.md

 Tamari:The code was not successful because it asked to import file "pyttsx3".

 Sprint #2
-- [X] Make sure everyone is making small updates and adding commit messages in repository,DONE-TC, KL
+- [X] Make sure everyone is making small updates and adding commit messages in repository,DONE-TC, KL, KB
 - [] Each person should have commited at least 6 code changes of significant size
 - [] Include comments that explain what changes were made on code
 - [] Develop code and do a test run for medication reminders section of code